hugohiraoka/hugohiraoka/README.md

 &#x205F;

 I am currently developing FewFiu, the next-generation AI-powered Social media Network.
 I am very interested in collaborating on coding projects, particularly those related to Machine Learning.
 At the same time, I need help developing code and ML algorithms.
 I am very interested in discussing the uses of ML/AI, focusing on applications that can improve the world.
-While many may focus on the bad things AI may bring, I want to think of the great things and the ethics behind AI solutions.
+While many may focus on the bad things AI may bring, I want to think of the great things and applying ethics to AI solutions.

+&#x205F;

 During a discussion session during my MBA program with fellow students, I brought up an example of an AI ethics dilemma.
 Imagine the scenario where you take a self-driving car from work to home.
 Everything is going smoothly until a young boy riding his bike suddenly appears in front of the self-driving car.

 &#x205F;